Djwhtone/fcc_cb_postgres/README.md

 # fcc_cb_postgres
 Free Code Camp project submission
 # Details
-Create a universal database"\n"
+Create a universal database
-Added tables relating to a universe"\n"
+Added tables relating to a universe
 Tables have elements for user input